websanco/liferay-learn/docs/dxp/latest/en/building-applications/tooling/poshi-test-automation/getting-started/creating-a-path-file.md

 Write your first path file using the test scenario below:

-  Joe Bloggs, would like to test that the term "Pumpkin" does not appear on any learn.liferay.com article.
-The steps he would take are the following.
+  You would like to test that your name does not appear on any learn.liferay.com article.
+The steps you would take are the following.
 Follow along manually on a separate browser to test the steps.

   1. Navigate to the [Liferay Learn site](http://learn.liferay.com).

   1. Click on the Search input field.

-  1. Type in the search term, 'Pumpkin'.
+  1. Type in your name as the search term.

   1. Press the enter key to enter the search term.

   1. Assert that there are no search results.
+If searching for your name returns results, please pick a different name.

   1. Assert that a message appears saying there are no articles available.